 - Common Mental Health Problems: Supporting School Staff by Taking Positive Action (2008) [PDF]

-Article highlights the common mental health problems faced by school teachers; as well as provides real-life examples of how to address mental health issues in a school.
+This article highlights the common mental health problems faced by school teachers and provides real-life examples of how to address mental health issues in a school.

 - Common Mental Health Problems: Supporting School Staff by Taking Positive Action (2008) [PDF]

-The rush of adrenalin, the sense of helping others and the constant variety may be the factors that attracted workers to emergency services.
+The rush of adrenalin, the sense of helping others and the constant variety may be the factors that attracted workers to emergency services such as fire, police, and emergency healthcare.
 Over time, however, these same factors can begin to negatively impact the psychological and physical health of these well-meaning professionals.

-- It is estimated that 8% of Canadians have Post-Traumatic Stress Disorder (PTSD).
-Our research indicates that this number is two to three times higher within the emergency services sector.
+- It is estimated that 8% of Canadians have Post-Traumatic Stress Disorder (PTSD), and that, according to the Tema Conter Memorial Trust research, this number is two to three times higher within the emergency services sector.
+(2017, TEMA)

-The following issues represent some of the stressors for emergency services professionals that can lead to increased risk to psychological health and safety.
+The following issues represent some of the stressors for first responders that can lead to increased risk to psychological health and safety.
 The proposed approaches may help reduce this risk.

 Issue: Recovery period between critical incidents is too short.